seven-dillenia/DAI-Codex/assets/codex/creatures/phoenix.md

 Orlesians believe the phoenix to be a herald of woe, perhaps because the creatures frequent inhospitable places where sane travelers fear to tread.
 It may also be because they belch a sort of sulfurous gas that reeks of rotten eggs and ancient peat bog, and flocks of the beasts have a pervasive odor of death about them.
 Orlesians are not always so metaphorical as they like us to believe.

-—From In Pursuit of Knowledge: Travels of a Chantry Scholar by Brother Genitivi
+—From <i> In Pursuit of Knowledge: Travels of a Chantry Scholar </i> by Brother Genitivi